Energy Code Forms

 - Applicants for approval of construction drawings for new buildings or alterations must indicate in Section 10 either that the application complies with or that it is exempt from the NYCECC.
 See the Professional Statement page for more information about what qualifies as an exemption.
 In order to claim an exemption, the entire application must be exempt.

 - Checking compliance on the PW1 Form in Section 10 automatically triggers the requirement for an energy analysis and a TR8 Form.
 If you determine that the application is not technically exempt but there is no work in the application that requires supporting documentation, including progress inspections, then we recommend that you provide the tabular analysis format for the energy analysis.
-See the TR8 Form and Energy Code Tabular Analysis for more information.
+See the TR8 Form and Energy Code Tabular Analysis (Residential, Commercial, and Appendix CA (Amendment to ASHRAE 90.1) Tabular Analysis) for more information.

 Sections 11 and 11a: Job Description and Related Job Numbers

-- You must provide all related application numbers for the project.
+- You must provide all related application numbers for the project, including those associated with DOB NOW.
 If certain parts of the work have not yet been filed, and therefore, have no application number or document number, you must then provide the names of the other applicants and/or firms and the disciplines for the applications.

 Section 26: Property Owner’s Statements and Signatures